Racket features: Logic programming

-Educational tools
+Education tools

 The PLT group which develops Racket has traditionally been involved in education at all levels.
 One of the earliest research ideas that the group promoted is the use of language levels, which restrict new students while providing them with helpful error messages that fit the student's level of knowledge.
-This approach is heavily used in How to Design Programs, the textbook that several PLT developers have authored, as well as in the ProgramByDesign project.
+This approach is heavily used in How to Design Programs (HtDP), the textbook that several PLT developers have authored, and in the ProgramByDesign project.
 The following program uses the htdp/bsl—the "beginning student language".
 It uses the 2htdp/image library for creating pictures in the teaching languages, and the 2htdp/universe library for interactive animations.